amassaro/amassaro.github.io/about.md

 ### Life

-I am passionate coder, proud father, and avid fisherman.
+I am passionate coder, proud father of 2 boys, and avid fisherman.
 I've also been known to dream in code every now and then.
-This year is the first year I have decided to make a large effort to grow many of my own veggies.
+2014 is the first year I decided to make a large effort to grow many of my own veggies and plan on continuing that in the coming years as I take pride in it and it's fun.
 I have found it enjoyable as well as nutritious.
 The hard part is managing enough planter space in the concrete jungle of the southern California home I live in to maximize the yields.
 None the less, I enjoy the cultivation process and harvesting reward.

 ### Code